pallets/flask/docs/errorhandling.rst

 ---------------

 So far we only configured the logger your application created itself.
 Other libraries might log themselves as well.
-For example, SQLAlchemy use logging heavily in the core.
+For example, SQLAlchemy uses logging heavily in its core.
 While there is a method to configure all loggers at once in the :mod:`logging` package, I would not recommend using it.
 There might be a situation in which you want to have multiple separate applications running side by side in the same Python interpreter